 Pricing comparison analysis

-Contact and record limitations: Copper imposes strict contact limits (1,000 on Basic, 2,500 on Professional, Unlimited on Business), while Pipedrive structures limitations around open deals rather than contacts (ranging from 3,000 on Essential to Unlimited on Enterprise).
+Contact and record limitations: Copper maintains strict contact limits across its tiers (1,000 on Starter, 2,500 on Basic, 15,000 on Professional, Unlimited on Business), while Pipedrive structures limitations around deals rather than contacts.
 This distinction is important for businesses with large contact databases but fewer active deals.

 Plan-specific value analysis